Azure storage account overview

 - The Hot access tier, which is optimized for frequent access of objects in the storage account.
-Accessing data in the Hot tier is most cost-effective, while storage costs are somewhat higher.
+Accessing data in the Hot tier is most cost-effective, while storage costs are higher.
 New storage accounts are created in the Hot tier by default.

 - The Cool access tier, which is optimized for storing large amounts of data that is infrequently accessed and stored for at least 30 days.
-Storing data in the Cool tier is more cost-effective, but accessing that data may be somewhat more expensive than accessing data in the Hot tier.
+Storing data in the Cool tier is more cost-effective, but accessing that data may be more expensive than accessing data in the Hot tier.

 - The Archive tier, which is available only for individual block blobs.
 The Archive tier is optimized for data that can tolerate several hours of retrieval latency and will remain in the Archive tier for at least 180 days.
 The Archive tier is the most cost-effective option for storing data, but accessing that data is more expensive than accessing data in the Hot or Cool tiers.

 If there is a change in the usage pattern of your data, you can switch between these access tiers at any time.
 For more information about access tiers, see Azure Blob storage: hot, cool, and archive access tiers.